mostly-ai/mostly-tutorials/README.md

 # Synthetic Data Tutorials - by MOSTLY AI

-This repository provides a range of tutorials, that shall support you to explore and validate the benefits synthetic data in action.
-You can either clone the repository to your own environment, and run it locally via Jupyter Lab.
-Or, oftentimes easier to get going, you can run each tutorial directly on Google's cloud resources via Colab.
+Welcome!
+We're excited to share our repository of tutorials with you, which will help you explore and validate the benefits of synthetic data.
+The best part?
+You can get started in no time!
+Simply clone the repository to your own environment and run it locally via Jupyter Lab, or make it even easier and run each tutorial directly on Google's cloud resources via Colab.
+Let's get started!

 * Validate synthetic data via **Train-Synthetic-Test-Real** [[run on Colab](https://colab.research.google.com/github/mostly-ai/mostly-tutorials/blob/dev/train-synthetic-test-real/TSTR.ipynb)]
 * Explore the **size vs. accuracy trade-off** for synthetic data [[run on Colab](https://colab.research.google.com/github/mostly-ai/mostly-tutorials/blob/dev/size-vs-accuracy/size-vs-accuracy.ipynb)]